Karl Apfelbacher

 Karl Apfelbacher was a German mathematician who served as minister for higher public education in Upper Bavaria-East.
-He was a student of Arnold Sommerfeld and Heinrich Tietze at the University of Munich, where he received his doctorate in 1939.
+He was a student of Arnold Sommerfeld and Heinrich Tietze at the Ludwig-Maximilians-Universität München, where he received his doctorate in 1939.
 He went into teaching mathematics and science, as well as administration, in secondary schools.
 In 1964, he was cited as being Oberstudiendirektor at the Oberrealschule in Burghausen, Altötting.
-On October 16, 1964, the school was taken over by the Bayerischen Staatsministeriums für Unterricht und Kultus.
+On October 16, 1964, the school was taken over by the Bayerisches Staatsministerium für Unterricht und Kultus.